-Stress tests are performed regularly on the group and individual bank level, at least once per guarter and ad hoc, to test the group's capacity to withstand shock conditions.
+Stress tests are performed regularly, at least once per quarter and ad hoc, to test the group's resilience.
 A range of stress scenarios are adopted and tested in order to analyse the impact of extraordinary but plausible events.
 Various types of analysis are performed, from simple sensitivity analysis for individual risk types to scenario analyses in which multiple or all risk factors are stressed simultaneously.
 Our analysis of the impact of stress scenarios includes an analysis of a severe economic downturn.
-The stress tests are supplemented by inverse stress tests and, if applicable, by ad-hoc stress tests.
+The stress tests are supplemented by reverse stress tests and, if applicable, by ad-hoc stress tests.

 The scenarios apply to both historical and hypothetical stress situations.
-They include, among other things, assumptions depicting significant deterioration of worldwide macroeconomic conditions and simultaneous massive economic collapse.
+They include, among other things, assumptions depicting significant deterioration of worldwide macroeconomic conditions and simultaneous massive economic downturn.
 The selection of the scenarios takes account for the group's strategic orientation and the economic environment.

-The results of stress testing show that the risks to which the group would be exposed in a severe stress event would not exceed the RAtCR, meaning that the internal capital adequacy of the group and the banks would be sufficient at all times, even under stress conditions.
+The results of stress testing show that the risks to which the group would be exposed in a severe stress event would not exceed the RAtCR, meaning that the internal capital adequacy of the group would be sufficient at all times, even under stress conditions.
 Our analysis of the ProCredit group's internal capital adequacy thus confirms that the group would have an adequate level of capitalisation even under extremely adverse conditions.